[Listen to post here.]

-I recently posted a fairly lengthy comment on the blog of Kathleen Ward, Church in a Circle, in response to a post she published called, “Bringing back balance – the benefits of monologue.”
+I recently posted a fairly lengthy comment on the blog of Kathleen Ward, Church in a Circle, (update: blog no longer active) in response to a post she published called, “Bringing back balance – the benefits of monologue.”
 Kathleen’s reply to the comment began, “David – great comment, this would make a great blog post in itself.”
 In considering it, therefore, in that light, I’ve decided to follow her suggestion and post it here.
 Except for a few typo and punctuation corrections, I’ve posted it as it is on her blog.
 Much more can be said along these lines, but for now, I hope this will plant some seed thoughts and maybe be a conversation starter.

 ~ ~ ~

 I really appreciate this post, Kathleen, and the comments it has generated so far.
 It stirs a passion in my heart that I’d like to share, and trust it will add to what has already been said concerning balance and the Church.

 Balance has everything to do with keeping our center right.
 If our center gets out of whack, then we have to over emphasize something else in order to counter-balance the off-centeredness.
 I think understanding this helps us to see how we got into the situation in the Church today that is so filled with imbalances and pendulum-swinging counter-balances.